The scaling limit of random simple triangulations and random simple quadrangulations

 In this section we briefly derive the forms of the constant coefficients arising in Theorem~\ref{thm:main} and Proposition~\ref{prop:snake}.

-For simple triangulations, we work with a critical Galton--Watson tree with a branching factor $B$ uniquely specified by the following facts. \begin{enumerate} \item Criticality: $\e{B}=1$. \item There exists $p \in (0,1)$ such that if $G$ is Geometric$(p)$ then the law of $B$ is given by setting, for each $c \in \N$,
+For simple triangulations, we work with a critical Galton--Watson tree with a offspring distribution $B$ uniquely specified by the following facts. \begin{enumerate} \item Criticality: $\e{B}=1$. \item There exists $p \in (0,1)$ such that if $G$ is Geometric$(p)$ then the law of $B$ is given by setting, for each $k \in \N$,

 \end{enumerate} From these conditions, a straightforward calculation shows that $p=3/4$, and another easy computation yields that $\E{B^2} = 7/3$ so $\V{B}=4/3$.
-In the notation of Section~\ref{sub:coupling}, this yields $\sigma_{\mu}=2/3^{1/2}$.
+In the notation of Section~\ref{sec:snake}, this yields $\sigma_{\mu}=2/3^{1/2}$.